FusionAuth/fusionauth-site/site/_posts/2022-08-24-tips-for-gameday-launches.md

 <!--more-->

 But you don’t have to panic.
 There are steps you can take to make sure your servers can handle any spikes in registration traffic.
 Most of the tips and best practices listed in this article will focus on user registration for online games, but they can also apply across different aspects of your online platform.
-They can help you save your launch day from disaster.

-_This blog post is an excerpt from [Best Practices for Handling Spiky Registration Traffic for Game Launches](TODO/learn/expert-advice/identity-basics/what-to-do-when-auth-system-vendor-acquired)._
+_This blog post is an excerpt from [Best Practices for Handling Spiky Registration Traffic for Game Launches](/learn/expert-advice/gaming-entertainment/best-practices-spiky-registration)._

-Here are three tips to help.
+Here are three tips to help save your launch day from disaster.

 ## Run Load Testing and Stress Testing